-State Description Pending The node is transitioning between states and, in a few seconds, will move to one of the other states. minutes before taking further action, bu you can delete the node and add it aga ate for a long time.
-You should wait for at least 30 t if after 30 minutes, the node state is still Adding, in.
-If the node that has been added is at a lower he node is upgraded to the cluster code level, which time, the node is shown as adding.
+State Description Pending The node is transitioning between states and, in a few seconds, will move to one of the other states.

+Note: A node can stay in the Adding state for a long time.
+You should wait for at least 30 minutes before taking further action, but if after 30 minutes, the node state is still Adding, you can delete the node and add it again.
+If the node that has been added is at a lower code level than the rest of the cluster, the node is upgraded to the cluster code level, which can take up to 20 minutes.
+During this time, the node is shown as adding.